 Goals of Asthma Therapy: Controling Your Asthma

-Prevent symptoms (for example: coughing or shortness of breath during the daytime, during the night, or after exertion/exercise).
+STOP symptoms such as coughing, wheezing, shortness of breath during the daytime, during the night, or after exercise; waking up at night due to asthma.

 By Controlling My Asthma I Will: